andyatkinson/andyatkinson.github.io/_posts/2024-01-24-PostgreSQL-rows-removed-by-filter-meaning.md

 - When `LIMIT 1` is used, PostgreSQL finds the first match and returns.
 The default ordering is likely the insertion order of the rows.
 - When analyzing "Rows Removed by Filter" figures, check whether the plan node had more than one loop.
 In that case, the rows are an average of all loops, rounded to the nearest integer.
 - For performance work, a high *proportion* of rows filtered out indicates an optimization opportunity.
 Adding an index may greatly reduce the need to filter so many rows, cause so much storage access, and speed up your query.

-[^michael]: A special thank you to Michael Christofides, founder of [PgMustard](https://www.pgmustard.com), for reviewing drafts of this post, and pairing up and helping me understand the planner behavior and output.

 Thanks for reading!